 Info

 “To me, to write a symphony is to build a world using all the means of available technique,” wrote Gustav Mahler.
-Nowhere does he implement this credo more overwhelming than in his “Symphony of a Thousand.”
+Nowhere does he implement this credo more overwhelming than in his Eighth Symphony.
 With eight soloists, three choirs, and a colossal orchestra, he pushes beyond all that came before.
 Yet, Mahler not only unleashes an immense torrent of sound; he also distils fundamental thoughts from the history of philosophy – from the medieval hymn to the conclusion of Goethe’s Faust.
 After 15 years, the Berliner Philharmoniker brings this spectacular work back to the stage.
 Kirill Petrenko conducts.

 Artists